 Seriously.
 Creating mockups (like the one below) gets people way more excited about your content.
 It’s a visual representation of all the work they can do and everything they can accomplish with your materials.
 Create mockups that help people imagine the experience and see themselves doing the work.

-You can use the collateral in your individual emails, social media images, and even on your course landing page.
+You can use the collateral in your individual emails, social media images, and even on your challenge landing page.

 16. Create your course landing page.

 Yes.
 Even though it’s free.
-Build a landing page where people can find out more about the 3-day experience or 10-day email course.
-Here’s my landing page for my 5-day course on becoming an infopreneur.
-Include an agenda, worksheet mockups, a signup form, and any other necessary information.
+Build a landing page where people can find out more about the 3-day experience or 10-day email challenge.
+Consider including an agenda, worksheet mockups, a signup form, and any other necessary information.

-Hint: Creating a landing page gives you a specific place to direct people to in Periscope broadcasts or as links in blog posts or social media updates.
+Hint: Creating a landing page gives you a specific place to direct people to in Facebook posts, Instagram Live broadcasts, or as links in blog posts or social media updates.